 The Cleveland Flats

 The Flats are legendary (or should we say notorious?) and are another one of the fun places to go in Downtown Cleveland.
-The low-lying banks of the Cuyahoga River were once the grittiest part of the industrial city.
+The low-lying banks of the Cuyahoga River were once the grittiest part of industrial Cleveland.
 That all changed in the 1990s when the district was transformed into a party hub.
-Unfortunately, the party got out of control and the boisterous Cleveland nightlife hub was shut down.
+Predictably, the party got out of control and the boisterous Cleveland nightlife hub was shut down.

 Recently, however, The Flats were overhauled once again – this time bringing upscale eateries, cool craft breweries and plenty of opportunities for good times.

-Our top picks for places to go in The Flats for a fun night out are Collision Bend Brewing Co and Punch Bowl Social.
+Our top picks for places to go in The Flats for a fun night out are Collision Bend Brewing Co, Alley Cat Oyster Bar and Punch Bowl Social.